Les Dieux Nordiques

 ODIN

-He is the best-known Norse god, among other things, because he is the head of the largest god family, and because he created the Earth.
-A representative of the dead, of victory and of knowledge, he is depicted as an elderly man, with a long beard and one blind eye.
-He lives in Valaskjálf, in Asgard and always rides on his eight-legged horse and spear named Gungnir.
+He is the best-known Norse god, among other things, because he is the head of the largest family of gods, and because he created the Earth.
+Representing the dead, victory, and knowledge, he is depicted as an old man, with a long beard and one blind eye.
+He lives in Valaskjálf, in Asgard and always travels on his eight-legged horse and his spear named Gungnir.

 THOR

-Thor is regarded in Norse mythology as the god of thunder.
-He is one of the best known, especially thanks to the many film adaptations in which he is depicted.
-According to Scandinavian texts, he is considered to be the most powerful god, particularly thanks to his famous hammer, Mjöllnir, with which he summons lightning.
-Representing strength, agility, valor and victory, he also fights with a chariot, pulled by two goats that allow him to cross the different worlds.
+Thor is considered in Norse mythology as the god of thunder.
+He is one of the best known, especially thanks to numerous film adaptations in which he is portrayed.
+According to Scandinavian texts, he is considered the most powerful god, notably thanks to his famous hammer, Mjöllnir, with which he summons lightning.
+Representing strength, agility, courage, and victory, he also fights with a chariot pulled by two goats that allow him to travel through different worlds.

 BALDR

-More commonly known as Baldur or Balder is the Nordic god of light, youth, beauty and love.
-Son of Odin and Frigg (one of his wives), he was and is one of the most loved Norse gods, and for good reason, even today, his name has been given as a nickname to the matricarias (an Icelandic flower).
+Better known as Baldur or Balder, he is the Norse god of light, youth, beauty, and love.
+Son of Odin and Frigg (one of his wives), he was and remains one of the most beloved Norse gods, and for good reason; even today, his name has been given as a nickname to matricarias (an Icelandic flower).

 TYR

-This is the judge of the Nordic pantheon.
-Indeed, he is basically the sky god of war and justice, but also god of oaths, procedures and law.
-The information about him being very vague, it is still unknown today whether he is the son of Odin or of the giant Hymir.
-He gained his heroic worth by putting his hand into the fenrir's mouth (a wolf) so that he could defeat him.
-He lost his hand and is now known as the one-armed god.
+He is the judge of the Norse pantheon.
+Indeed, he is originally the god of the sky, war, and justice, but also the god of oaths, legal procedures, and law.
+The information about him is very vague; to this day, it is still unknown whether he is the son of Odin or the giant Hymir.
+He earned his heroic valor by putting his hand in the mouth of Fenrir (a wolf) in order to defeat it.
+He lost his hand and is now known as the one-handed god.

 BRAGI

-In Norse mythology, Bragi is considered the god of poetry, indeed he is said to have invented it.
-In the pantheon, his reputation was made due to his eloquence.
-His name has even been used to define poetry, indeed, in Old Norse, poetry is translated " bragr ".
+In Scandinavian mythology, Bragi is considered the god of poetry; he is said to have invented it.
+In the pantheon, his reputation was made thanks to his eloquence.
+His name has even been used to define poetry; indeed, in Old Norse, poetry is translated as "bragr".

 HEIMDALL

-A renowned god, again thanks to film adaptations.
-Even though he is not the character he is often seen appearing, especially in the Marvel Thor films.
-God of light and moon, it is to him that falls the heavy task of guarding the Bifröst (the magical bridge that allows one to go to and from Asgard).
+A renowned god, once again thanks to film adaptations.
+Even if he is not the main character, he is often seen, especially in Marvel's Thor movies.
+God of light and the moon, he has the heavy task of guarding the Bifröst (the magical bridge that allows travel to and from Asgard).

 HÖD

 Son of Odin, Höd was known as the blind Norse god.
-This handicap actually caused him to kill Baldr.
-Indeed, Loki is said to have made a sneaky move to Höd, forcing him to shoot Baldr after being bewitched.
-This is one of the most controversial scenes in Norse mythology, indeed, no one agrees on why or how the assassination took place.
-This version is therefore the most common version, but depending on the myth, it may vary.
+This disability actually caused him to kill Baldr.
+Indeed, Loki played a dirty trick on Höd, forcing him to shoot Baldr after being enchanted.
+This is one of the most controversial scenes in Norse mythology; in fact, no one agrees on why and how the assassination took place.
+This version is therefore the most common, but according to the myths, it can vary.

 VIDAR

 Vidar is the god of vengeance and silence.
 This Norse god, although he appears very little in the myths, is considered one of the strongest (after Thor of course).
-His most famous myth takes place during the Ragnarök (the equivalent of the end of the world in Norse mythology).
-Indeed, it is he who avenges the death of the famous Odin, by piercing Fenrir's heart and ripping out his brains with his magical shoe (our team still hasn't figured out how it was possible).
+His most famous myth takes place during Ragnarök (the equivalent of the end of the world in Norse mythology).
+Indeed, he is the one who avenges the death of the famous Odin, by piercing Fenrir's heart and tearing out his brain with the help of his magic shoe (our team still hasn't understood how that was possible).

 VALI

-Son of Odin and Rind (yet another wife), Vali is known for the vengeance he may have exacted on Höd, for the murder of Baldr.
-It is said in the texts that he did not wash or comb his hair until this revenge had been carried out (one hardly dared imagine the smell in Asgard).
+Son of Odin and Rind (yet another wife), Vali is known for the revenge he inflicted on Höd for the murder of Baldr.
+It is said in the texts that he neither washed nor combed himself until this revenge was carried out (one can barely imagine the smell in Asgard).
 In the texts, he only appears during this myth, so information about him is very vague.

 ULL

-Ull, considered the god of hunting and winter in Norse mythology is the adopted son of Thor.
-It was his shield that made him a unique being.
-Indeed, it allowed everyone to protect themselves and it also allows to go on water (reminds another Marvel hero).
-He married Skadi, goddess of the cold and the mountains.
+Ull, considered the god of hunting and winter in Norse mythology, is the adopted son of Thor.
+It is his shield that made him a unique being.
+Indeed, it allowed everyone to protect themselves and also allowed walking on water (this reminds us of another Marvel hero).
+He married Skadi, goddess of cold and mountain.

 FORESTI

 He is the son of Baldr and Nanna.
-Despite his capital importance (god of justice and reconciliation all the same), he plays a much less indispensable role in the Nordic mythology, indeed he appears only very little in the best-known myths.
+Despite his crucial importance (god of justice and reconciliation after all), he plays a much less indispensable role in the Norse mythology, indeed he appears very little in the most well-known myths.

 LOKI

-Loki is one of the best known Norse gods, unfortunately for all the wrong reasons.
-He is the god of discord, of malice and of delusions (this is already off to a bad start).
-He is the father of various ravaging monsters and the mother of Odin's horse (yes yes, he is both the father and the mother).
-His talents of metamorphosis and illusions often caused problems, but it was also thanks to these talents that he solved them.
-His betrayal of Baldr led to his almost eternal imprisonment, until the Ragnarök.
-In revenge for this imprisonment, which he deemed unjustified, he freed and led the giants in war against the Aesir gods.
-It was Heimdall who put an end to this disaster by killing him.
+Loki is one of the best-known Norse gods, unfortunately for the wrong reasons.
+He is the god of discord, malice and illusions (not a good start).
+He is the father of various destructive monsters and the mother of Odin's horse (yes, he is both father and mother).
+His talents for shapeshifting and illusions often caused problems, but it was also thanks to these talents that he solved them.
+His betrayal of Baldr earned him an almost eternal imprisonment, until the Ragnarök.
+To take revenge for this imprisonment which he considered unjust, he freed and led the giants in war against the Aesir gods.
+It is Heimdall who will put an end to this disaster by killing him.

-Their story begins with a family of three gods (Njord, his son Freyr and his daughter Freyja).
-It was through the marriage between Njord and Skadi, goddess of the Aesir, that the war between the two families ended.
+Their story starts with a family of three gods (Njord, his son Freyr, and his daughter Freyja).
+It is thanks to the marriage between Njord and Skadi, goddess of the Aesir, that the war between the two families ended.

 NJÖRD

-He is the god of the seas and winds.
-In the Nordic mythology, he was often associated with fortunes found at sea and good fishing.
-He was married to Skadi, an Ase giantess, but it was with her sister, Nerthus, that he had his children (a practice that was apparently more common then than now).
+He is the god of seas and winds.
+In Norse mythology, he was often associated with fortunes found at sea and good catches.
+He is married to Skadi, an Ase giantess, but it is with his sister, Nerthus, that he had his children (a practice that was apparently more common at the time than today).

 FREYR

-Considered the god of prosperity in Norse mythology, he is also said to control the rain and the sunshine (in case of bad weather, you know who to complain to).
+Considered the god of prosperity in Norse mythology, he is also the one who would control rain and sun rays (in case of bad weather, you know who to complain to).
 His most famous story is his meeting with his wife: Gerd.
-While sitting on Odin's throne, which, it should be remembered, allows one to observe the nine worlds, he saw the giantess and immediately fell in love.
-It was by sending his squire to the world of the giants that he managed to convince her to marry him.
+Sitting on Odin's throne, which, we recall, allows observing the nine worlds, he saw the giantess and immediately fell in love.
+It was by sending his squire to the world of giants that he managed to convince her to marry him.

 FREYJA

-Freyja is the daughter of Njörd, considered in Norse mythology to be the goddess of fishing and fish.
+Freyja is the daughter of Njörd, considered in Norse mythology as the goddess of fishing and fish.
 With her twin, Freyr, they share the attributes of fertility (indeed, the latter is responsible for agriculture).
-Its most famous attribute is its necklace preventing anyone from resisting its charm, the Brisingar necklace.
-Beware though, according to myths, this necklace could also belong to Frigg.
+Her most famous attribute is her necklace preventing anyone from resisting her charm, the Brísingar necklace.
+However, be careful, according to myths, this necklace could also belong to Frigg.

 CONCLUSION

-Nordic mythology is full of fascinating myths, to be taken with hindsight, indeed, the little information we have about some legends, can make this information right or wrong depending on the experts.
+Norse mythology is filled with fascinating myths, to be taken with some perspective, indeed, the little information we have on certain legends can make this information true or false according to experts.

-Each god having its particularity, we invite you to consult the articles of each god to learn more.
+Each god having their particularity, we invite you to consult the articles of each god to learn more.

-Thanks for reading, it's a pleasure to write for Odin's Hall, the leading brand in accessories from Norse mythology.
+Thank you for reading me, it is a pleasure to write for Odin's Hall, the reference brand in accessories derived from Norse mythology.